Gaius Marius: As consul

 Marius was still in Africa when the Assembly elected him consul for 104 BC.
 At the start of his consulship, Marius returned from Africa in spectacular triumph, bringing Jugurtha and the riches of North Africa to awe the citizenry.
 Jugurtha, who had prophesied the purchase and destruction of Rome, met his end in a Roman prison after having been led through the streets of the city in chains.
 Marius was assigned (it is unclear whether by the Assembly or by sortition) the province of Gaul to deal with the Cimbric threat.

 The Cimbri, after their decisive victory at Arausio, marched west into Hispania.
 Marius was tasked with rebuilding, effectively from scratch, the Gallic legions.
 Building his army around a core of trained legionaries from the last year, Marius again secured exemption from the property requirements and with his newly minted reputation for victory, raised an army of some thirty thousand Romans and forty thousand Italian allies and auxiliaries.
 He established a base around the town of Aquae Sextiae (modern Aix-en-Provence) and trained his men.

 One of his legates was his old quaestor, Sulla, which shows that at this time there was no ill will between them.
 In 104 BC, Marius was returned as consul again for 103 BC.
 Though he could have continued to operate as proconsul, it is likely that the people re-elected him as consul so as to avoid another incident of disputed command à la Caepio and Mallius.
 While Plutarch – possibly referencing the memoirs of Rutilius Rufus – jibed that Marius's consular colleagues were his servants, Evans dismisses this.

 In 103 BC, the Germans still did not emerge from Hispania, and Marius's colleague died, requiring Marius to return to Rome to call elections.
 Lacking a decisive conclusion to the Cimbrian conflict over the last two years, it was not a foregone conclusion that Marius would win reelection.
 An appeal by a young tribune, Lucius Appuleius Saturninus, in a public meeting before the vote – along with a field of candidates without great name recognition – allowed Marius to be returned as consul again in 102 BC.
 His colleague was Quintus Lutatius Catulus.
 Over his successive consulships, Marius was not idle.
 He trained his troops, built his intelligence network, and conducted diplomacy with the Gallic tribes on the provincial frontiers.
-He also executed significant and wide-ranging reforms to the legions.